Residual income valuation: Valuation formula

-Using the residual income approach, the value of a company's stock can be calculated as the sum of its book value and the present value of its expected future residual income, discounted at the cost of equity, $r$, resulting in the general formula:
+Using the residual income approach, the value of a company's stock can be calculated as the sum of its book value today (i.e. at time $0$) and the present value of its expected future residual income, discounted at the cost of equity, $r$, resulting in the general formula:

 Here various adjustments to the balance sheet book value may be required; see Clean surplus accounting.